ewag/i2b2/README.md

 ## Adjust your .env
 The directory has a `.env` file which is used by docker to put environment variables into the containers.
 It also allows the `docker compose` process to use them which can aid deployments.
 The .env provided covers a range of variables i2b2 can use, most of which will not need changing.
 For setting up on a remote server, the relevant fields should be changed.

-## _Optional: Disable the api_
+## _Optional: Disable components_
-If you do not intend to use it, you may disable the API by simply deleting the section from `docker-compose.yml`.
-The relevant section start with `i2b2-api:` and includes all sub-indented lines.
-If the api component is not available, the bootstrap for the web component will not attempt to proxy it.
+If you do not intend to use a feature beyond the core components, you may disable the them by simply deleting the section from `docker-compose.yml`.
+See the list below for the names of the relevant sections, when deleting, include all sub-indented lines.
+If these components are not available, the bootstrap for the core components will gracefully ignore them.
+* API (docker-compose section "i2b2-api")
+  * metadata translator (docker-compose section "i2b2-meta")

 ## Deploy containers
 Once all the settings are done, you can deploy the containers to your system.
 This follows regular docker commands so no special setup should be needed.
 From the base directory of the project (where you have the `docker-compose.yml` file), run the following: